The couple huddled on the bench gaze open-mouthed at the scene in front of them.

 The PM, Matti Vanhanen, was an enthusiastic metal fan, but it wasn’t Nightwish’s music that had caught his attention.
 No, it was their messy split with singer Tarja Turunen, the classically trained soprano who helped bring Tuomas’s ornate visions to life, that prompted him to speak out.
 Despite the band’s unprecedented success, Tarja had unexpectedly been fired by the rest of the band following what should have been a triumphant end-of-tour gig in Helsinki.

 The PM’s quote itself was fairly innocuous.
 “I’m not for either side,” he told the press.
 “They are young people, and hopefully will manage to go forward in this difficult situation.”
 But the fact he had chipped in was a sign of just how big a deal Nightwish had become in their home country.
-It would be like David Cameron telling The Sun how much he likes the new Bring Me The Horizon record.
+It would be like the British Prime Minister telling The Sun how much he likes the new Bring Me The Horizon record.

 A decade, and one further period of singer-related upheaval, down the line, Tuomas is still perplexed by the reaction.
 “The funny thing is that I never ever thought it would be such a big deal,” he says of the PM’s would-be intervention.
 “We just thought, ‘OK, we’re a rock band, nobody really cares.’
 Then the tabloids started commenting on it.
 It became a national tragedy.
 There’s a metal band with four neanderthals and a princess, and the princess gets hurt.”